-In the case of SEE, the DEF for both the 50 nm and 100 nm NP drops rapidly within the first 100 nm from the NP surface to a value below 1.2 and 1.8, respectively (see inset of Figure 6).
-Similar results were observed for other radiation qualities considered in this work, as shown in Table 1 and Table 2 for the 50 nm and 100 nm NPs, respectively.
+In the case of SEE, the DEF for both the 50 nm and 100 nm NP drops rapidly within the first 100 nm from the NP surface to a value below 1.2 and 1.8, respectively (see inset of figure 6).
+Similar results were observed for other radiation qualities considered in this work, as shown in tables 1 and 2 for the 50 nm and 100 nm NPs, respectively.
 While the general trend of DEF with radiation quality is maintained under SEE conditions, the total DEF values close to the NP surface are smaller by as much as a factor of 30.
-Furthermore, the radial distribution can be seen to drop more rapidly for the SEE case, even though DEFs depart from unity by a few percent at 1 μ m from the 100 nm NP surface.
+Furthermore, the radial distribution can be seen